dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApiProductDocumentsApi.md

 Get a List of Documents of an API Product

-This operation can be used to retrive a list of documents belonging to an API Product by providing the id of the API Product.
+This operation can be used to retrive a list of documents belonging to an API Product by providing the ID of the API Product.

 ### Example
 ```java